Join the conversation...

 The current process for setting the co-op fee is outlined on the FAQ page.
 You've told us that students desire more involvement in the fee-setting process.
 In our next project phase, we will look at how student voices can be more involved in communications around the fee-setting process.

 We will be looking at when and how students are finding out about their co-op fees for their academic programs during the next project phase after consultations.
-You can take our survey and provide your feedback to help us understand and revise the current fee schedule as needed.

 Our project team has worked to find the clearest way to break down your fee.
 It's not as simple as looking at individual units and their budgets, as many of our staff members work to support different areas of co-op.
 For example: